dataArtisans/flink-training-web/devEnvSetup.md

 Flink supports Linux, OS X, and Windows as development environments for Flink programs and local execution.
 The following software is required for a Flink development setup and should be installed on your system.

-- Java JDK 7 (or higher)
+- Java JDK 7 (or higher), a JRE is not sufficient!
 - Apache Maven 3.x
 - Git
-- an IDE for Java (and/or Scala) development (follow these [instructions](http://ci.apache.org/projects/flink/flink-docs-release-1.1/internals/ide_setup.html) to set up IntelliJ IDEA or Eclipse)
+- an IDE for Java (and/or Scala) development.
+  Follow these [instructions](http://ci.apache.org/projects/flink/flink-docs-release-1.1/internals/ide_setup.html) to set up IntelliJ IDEA (preferred) or Eclipse.

+In previous trainings we had the best experiences with UNIX-based setups.
+If your main operating system is Windows, we recommend to setup a virtual machine running Linux.
+Most commands provided in the training instructions are for UNIX systems.

 ### 2. Generate a Flink Maven project

 Flink provides Maven archetypes to correctly setup Maven projects for Java or Scala Flink programs.
 We need to add an additional dependency to these Maven projects which contains utility classes that are required for the programming exercises of the training.

-Follow the next steps to set up a Flink Maven quickstart project which can be used for the programming exercises.
+Follow the next steps to set up a Flink Maven Quickstart project which can be used for the programming exercises.

 #### Generate a Flink Maven Quickstart project